qmul-ceg/eldbdocs/docs/Data/Database_Info.md

 | table_name          | table name                             |

 ## `db_codes` (codes in columns)
-List of codes, with counts, for each code column in the database
+List of codes found in each code column, with count of code.

 fieldname   | description
 ----------  |------------